Ayushkhar/Ayushkhar/README.md

 - 👋 Hi, I’m @Ayushkhare
 - 👀 I’m interested in AI
-- 🌱 I’m currently learning cw
+- 🌱 I’m currently learning cs
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me 7376914547